Create a flight plan

 - Geofence height above home: the drone aborts its mission if the vertical distance from its take-off location is larger than this value

-- Connection loss timeout: maximum time a combined connection loss of both RC and telemetry is tolerated until a mission is aborted; increase this value in case of BVLOS missions or for missions in environments where you cannot maintain telemetry connection
+- Connection loss timeout: maximum time a connection loss with telemetry is tolerated before a mission is aborted; increase this value in case of BVLOS missions or for missions in environments where you cannot maintain telemetry connection

 Note that when RTH is triggered the drone flies back to its take-off point in a straight line.
 Set the “Minimum RTH height above Home” parameter to define the lowest altitude at which the drone flies back to the home point in case the mission is aborted.

 Make sure this altitude is higher than any obstacle the drone might encounter when flying straight back to home from any point during the mission.